Haseeb-Qureshi/p2p_assignment/README.md

 * If you want to surface messages to the node dashboard, you can use `log_message(message={"your message": "here"}, received=True)` to make it show up in the node logs.
     * To make it even more pronounced, you can use `log_error("Some text here")`, though this will clog up the interface more dramatically.
 * The button on the right of the node logs should let you copy the node logs to the clipboard.
 You can then dump it into a text editor and comb through it at your own pace to try to debug.
+* You shouldn't need any extra state in order to get this protocol working.
+But if you want to add some more for yourself, any fields you add to the `STATE` variable will automatically get displayed on the frontend.
+* You may occasionally run into concurrency-related race conditions (this will manifest as editing an array or dictionary while it's being iterated over).
+This can be fixed with some locking, but I decided to leave it as is so the code is easier to follow and understand.
+    * These errors should be rare.
+If your code generally isn't working, it's probably not due to a concurrency bug.

 ## Want something harder?
 Switch to the git branch `hard`.
-This will require you to implement a lot more of the core P2P functionality.
-If you're using repl.it, you should fork the [Github repo](https://github.com/Haseeb-Qureshi/p2p_assignment) and create your own repl.it instance from the `hard` branch.
-You can do this natively within repl.it by hooking it up with your Github account.
+This will require you to implement more of the core P2P functionality.
+If you're using repl.it, you can access it [here](https://repl.it/@nakamoto/p2passignment-hard-mode), or if you're running it locally you can just check out the `hard` branch.

 (If you want *really hard mode*, try rewriting the entire P2P protocol from scratch.
 Consider this only if you have the free time and some experience debugging distributed systems!
 I'd recommend using a simple web server like Flask (Python), Sinatra (Ruby), or http-server (NodeJS).
 If you want to be really hardcore, you can try to manually write messages directly to TCP sockets on localhost.)

+## Solution
+Take the time and try to build this!
+The only real way to build intuitions about how P2P systems work is through debugging them.
+But if you've finished and just want to see a canonical solution, you can check out the repo's [solution branch](https://github.com/Haseeb-Qureshi/p2p_assignment/tree/solution).